researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 - Should begin with alphabetical characters.
 - Should not include spaces, dashes, or special characters other than underscores.
-- Should avoid unmodified words commonly reserved by GIS or RDMS software systems or programming constructs, such as "date", "order", "file", "range", "loop", "by" etc
+- Should avoid unmodified words commonly reserved by GIS or RDMS software systems or programming constructs, such as "date", "order", "file", "range", "loop", "by" etc.  For example, "date" is unacceptable as a field name\, but "obs_date" is acceptable.
 - Should be limited to 10 characters where possible to meet limitations of the ESRI shapefile format.
 - Should be human-readable where possible.